coolutkarshraj/coolutkarshraj/README.md

 ### Hi there, I'm Utkarsh Raj👋

-# A Passionate Android Developer & UI/UX Designer 🚀
+# A Passionate Software Developer & UI/UX Designer 🚀

 ## About Me 🤷🏻‍♂️